DeltaE/clone_ORGANIZATION_repos/README.md

 ## Notes

-- Ensure you have Python 3 installed.
+- For Python script usage, ensure you have Python 3 installed.
 - Customize `requirements.txt` for additional Python dependencies.